apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Viewing Broker State

 ${project_name} provides a web based interface for administrators to inspect the runtime state of the Broker.
-If your running the broker on your local machine, just open your web browser to [`http://localhost:61680`](http://localhost:61680) or [`https://localhost:61681`](httsp://localhost:61681).
+If you're running the broker on your local machine, just open your web browser to [`http://localhost:61680`](http://localhost:61680) or [`https://localhost:61681`](httsp://localhost:61681).